devall-org/ash_mock/README.md

 ## Usage

-AshMock provides a convenient way to generate mock resource for your Ash resources.
+AshMock provides a convenient way to generate shallow_mock resource for your Ash resources.
 Here's how to use it:

 ```elixir
 defmodule Post do